 For all men there is a promise of the Holy Spirit made by Jesus and by the Father Who made you.
 Perhaps you know Him and have wondered if there should be more.
 Perhaps you have only dimly heard of His Holy Spirit and wish you could have more of a relationship with this third person of the Trinity.

 Through the Eucharist, prayer teaching and fellowship, He feeds and speaks to you.
 He offers you a promise, a free gift, a new life in the Holy Spirit, a new life without a price.
 The Father, Son, and Holy Spirit offer it to you freely, just as They created you freely because They love you.

 "The Spirit and the Bride say 'Come'.
 Let everyone who thirsts come forward and let the one who desires it receive the gift of life giving water." - Rev. 22:17

-If you are interested in more information about Life in the Spirit Prayer Group, virtual Zoom meetings, or in person meetings, please contact Pierre Gadd at 707-433-4887.
+If you are interested in more information about Life in the Spirit Prayer Group, please contact the Rectory at 707.433.5536.

 Eucharistic Ministers (Extraordinary Ministers of Holy Communion)

 Eucharistic Ministers assist the presider in sharing the Eucharist at Mass with reverence and dignity.
 Open to active, confirmed parishioners.
 Training is provided as needed.

 If you are interested in this ministry, please call the Parish Office – 707-433-5536.

 Lectors are men and women who proclaim the word of God to the assembly at Sunday and Holy Day liturgies.
 Training is required.
 Parishioners who desire to participate as a Lector in this ministry, contact the Lector Ministry Coordinator, Carolle LeMonnier at 707-321-1209.